iterami/Docs.htm/common/js/core.md

 ---

 ### `core_clamp(args)`
-* Clamps a number between two values.
+* Clamps a number between two values and returns it.
 * If out of bounds, either sets it to closest bound or loops to opposite bound as many times as needed.

 Arg      | Required? | Notes